oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2019-8-8-The-Solid-Principles.md

 * **I**nterface Segregation Principle
 * **D**ependency Inversion Principle

-We will see each principle in a second, stay tuned
+We will see each principle in a second, stay tuned!

 Single Responsibility Principle